 - (4) If the student does not submit the thesis within the time frame specified in subsection (3), the Programme Director, or the person the Programme Director has empowered to do so, approves a modified problem formulation within the same field and lays down a new three-month deadline for submission at the same time.
 If the student does not submit the thesis by the new deadline, the student may be granted a third examination attempt, see the Examination Order, in accordance with the same rules which applied to the second examination attempt. - (5) The rules in subsection (4) also apply for a master's thesis for which the student has not obtained at least the grade 02, see the Grading Scale Order. - (6) The thesis block comprises the preparation of a written thesis (the Master's thesis), which serves as a test of the student's ability to engage in an in-depth study and independently describe, analyze and process a complex issue at Master's level. - (7) The topic delimitation of the Master's thesis must be approved prior to the start of thesis supervision.
-At the time of approval, a deadline for submission of the thesis is also determined. - (8) The student chooses the subject of the thesis from within the programme's overall theme and academic profile or within the theme of any minor taken offered by the Cand.merc. study board (see section 4B(2) and (4)).
-Under special circumstances, the Study Board may approve an exemption from this provision. - (9) Students have the option to collaborate on their Master's Thesis with fellow students from all other programmes at CBS, without requiring an exemption.
+At the time of approval, a deadline for submission of the thesis is also determined. - (8) The student chooses the subject of the thesis from within the programme's overall theme and academic profile. - (9) Students have the option to collaborate on their Master's Thesis with fellow students from all other programmes at CBS, without requiring an exemption.
 Students must still meet the requirements of subsections (7)-(8). - (10) While working on the thesis, students are entitled to receive a pre-determined amount of guidance from their supervisor.